openstatusHQ/vercel-edge-ping/README.md

 | `methods`      | `string` | Filter by HTTP methods (comma-separated list)         |
 | `url`          | `string` | Filter URLs containing this string                    |

+> Remember that this `/api/get` endpoint will be accessible by anyone if you are not securing it yourself.

 ## Configuration

 ### Monitors